samestrin/llm-interface/docs/README.md

 # LLM Interface Documentation

 Welcome to the documentation for the LLM Interface package.
-This documentation provides comprehensive guides on how to set up, configure, and use the LLM Interface with various Large Language Model providers.
+This documentation provides comprehensive guides on how to set up, configure, and use the LLM Interface with various Language Model providers.

 ## Table of Contents